FTariq/Git-and-GitHub-Tutorial/README.md

-# How to use Github!
+# How to use Git and Github!
 Just a reference for me starting out to properly use Github, which could help anyone else out too!
 Make sure you've configured your Github account to Git before doing anything here.

 ## Creating a repository